whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Vulnserver-HTER.md

 ### The basics

-##### As with any other vulnerable applicaiton to a buffer overflow, we need to test it first in order to exploit it, let's try with HTER + long string of bytes.
+##### As with any other vulnerable applicaiton to, so as to achieve a buffer overflow, we shall test it first in order to exploit it, let's try with HTER + long string of bytes.

 ###### PoC code: